Preparing your Citizen Space to go live to the public is a two-stage process:

 - Home page introductory copy.
 This is the few lines of copy (with links if desired) which will go above your Consultation Hub and introduce your Citizen Space site to the public.

-Departments must be set up, as both consultations and internal must be assigned to a Department when they are set up.
+Departments/Teams must be set up, as both consultations and administrative users must be assigned to a Department when they are added.

 Users are your admin users who will manage the site and create and manage consultations.

 If you choose to have Interests, Audiences, and Areas on your Citizen Space hub, then before any consultations can be published, Citizen Space will require you to put in these sets of information: